 I’ve struggled with suicidal thoughts before.
 If I get close to this major depression again, I’m afraid I won’t survive it.

 I understand how frightening it can be to feel close to ending your life.
 But, you have survived, and you are more resilient than you know.
 As we work together, I will respect your needs and work at a pace that feels comfortable to you.
 If you feel yourself falling to the bottom of that well again, I will be there with you.
 I will bring all the knowledge, skills, and tools I have to help you build a ladder that can serve you now and through the future.
 With help, you can climb out of the depths of depression and find a route to the light.

 I know I need help with my depression, but it feels selfish to dedicate time to myself.

 One of the main symptoms of depression is a low sense of self-worth.
 When you doubt your own value, it can seem like you have to keep doing things for others to justify your existence in the world.
 But, if you are on this page, you likely feel exhausted and drained.
 You likely know that you can’t keep going on this way—no one can.

 With help, you can acknowledge the realities of stress and despair and figure out how to manage them.
 You can stop swimming upstream and realize that you have choices.
 You get to decide how to go through the rest of your life.

 Life Can Change For The Better

 I’m ready to help.
-Please click “Contact Me” to schedule a free 30-45-minute phone consultation so we can find out if I can be of assistance to you.
+Please click “Contact Me” so we can find out if I can be of assistance to you, or go to the Services page of this website to schedule a 45-minute Initial Consultation Session.
 You can ask any questions you may have about depression therapy and my practice in Beverly Hills, CA.